vgupta1/faculty_website/collaboration.md

 <br/>
 ### Industry Collaborators
-I'm always excited to connect new collaborators focused on making a positive impact.
+I'm always excited to connect with new collaborators focused on making a positive impact.
 I have previously worked in supply-chain, analytics, healthcare, finance and with some non-profit, government agencies.
 Please send me an email to schedule a meeting!

 <br/>